HospitalRun/hospitalrun/docs/adr/redux_to_react_query.md

 At the end of this refactor, no redux related code should exist in the application.
 All code should be migrated to a combination of react query hooks and context api for application state.

+Although data fetches can be done through regular function calls to the PouchDB library, react-query is able to help provide a consistent interface for returning errors and help with loading states during async data fetching.
+React Query also will serve as a common interface for all async data fetches regardless of the target.